COSC3020/theory-vs-practice-swilso59-2/README.md

 I think many of the reasons I am giving are starting to become similar to the ones given in the previous repository.
 I am hopefully explaining my reasoning in an understandable fashion.

+I was trying to think of examples to explain some of my reasons but kept leading myself toward the reasons overlapping.
+I added that the datatype being search could have a impact on the search time.
+I think this would also over lap with some of the reasons I was trying to give.
+I think what I have now makes more sense.
+I also looked at the repository https://github.com/COSC3020/theory-vs-practice-swilso59.git

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated